openjdk/jdk/src/jdk.jartool/share/man/jar.md

     this option can be specified only once with the extract operation mode.

 [`-f`]{#option--file} *FILE* or `--file=`*FILE*
-:   Specifies the archive file name.
+:   Specifies the JAR file name.

 [`--release`]{#option--release} *VERSION*
 :   Creates a multirelease JAR file.
 Places all files specified after the